Educational Pipeline Program

 Summer Program

-Pipeline Plus is a six-week summer internship program partially funded by Philadelphia Youth Network's summer WorkReady program.
-Pipeline Plus is supervised by Netter Center staff and taught by MPH students from Penn's Center for Public Health Initiatives and Penn undergraduates, and Pipeline Plus alumni.
+Pipeline Plus is a six-week summer internship program partially funded by JEVS’ summer WorkReady program.
+Pipeline Plus is supervised by Netter Center staff and taught by MPH students from Penn's Center for Public Health (CPH), Penn undergraduates, and Pipeline Plus alumni.
+High school students who participate in the spring semester may enroll in the summer program.

 Program History